Benjamin JOWETT (1817–1893)

 Among those in the procession were the Speaker, Lord Camperdown, Lord Morley, Mr. Huxley, the Archdeacon of London, the Bishop of Oxford, the Master of Trinity, Cambridge, Lord Lingen, the Dean of Westminster, the Hon.
 Lyulph Stanley, Rev. W. H. Langhorne (Worton Rectory), &c.

 The whole of the arrangements connected with the removal of the body to Oxford and the funeral were carried out by Elliston and Cavell, Magdalen-street, under the superintendence of their courteous representative, Mr. Siggars.

 The memorial stone was placed over the grave 19 months later.
-Jackson’s Oxford Journal for 18 May 1895 reports:
+Jackson’s Oxford Journal reported on 18 May 1895:

 THE LATE DR. JOWETT.—During the present week a memorial has been placed over the grave of the late Master of Balliol, in St. Sepulchre’s Cemetery, Oxford.
 It consists of polished and moulded cope and plinth, of Cornish Granite, with shields on head and foot, bearing the arms of the College, the whole resting on a massive landing of gray Dalbeattie granite, finely chamfered.
 The cope bears the following inscription and text in unperishable letters:—

 Born April 15, 1817.
 Died October 1, 1893.

 Master of Balliol College / 1870–1893.